TABC Product Registration

 Apply for a Certificate of Label Approval (COLA) from the Alcohol and Tobacco Tax and Trade Bureau (TTB).

-Before you start your TABC product registration application, you’ll need the following:
+Before you start your TABC product registration application in AIMS, you’ll need the following:

 - TTB COLA (Only one may be submitted for each application.)